cypress-io/cypress/docs/source/guides/references/assertions.md

 2. NPM install any existing `chai` library and import into your test file or support file.

 {% note info %}
-{% url 'Check out our example recipe extending chai with new assertions.' extending-cypress %}
+{% url 'Check out our example recipe extending chai with new assertions.' extending-cypress-recipe %}
 {% endnote %}

 # Common Assertions